 e) When one or more of the tested analytes fail at least one of the acceptance criteria, the analyst shall proceed according to i. or ii. below.

 i.
-Locate and correct the source of the problem and repeat the test for all analytes of interest beginning with c) above.
+Locate and correct the source of the problem and repeat the test for all analytes of interest beginning with b) above.

 ii.
-Beginning with c) above, repeat the test for all analytes that failed to meet criteria.
+Beginning with b) above, repeat the test for all analytes that failed to meet criteria.

 f) Repeated failure, however, confirms a general problem with the measurement system.
 If this occurs, locate and correct the source of the problem and repeat the test for all compounds of interest beginning with b).